xrdocs/ncs5500/_tutorials/testing-ndr-on-ncs5500.md

 We will see in these tests that a good understanding of the internal architecture may be necessary to interpret correctly the numbers measured in lab.

-As useful it is to compare different devices, it's also very important to understand the limit of this number.
-NDR, like many other topics covered in this series of videos, is mostly a lab thing.
+As useful as it is to compare different devices, it's also very important to understand the limit of this number.
+NDR, like many other topics covered in these videos, is mostly a "lab thing".
 In the example we are using today, the NDR for Jericho+ used in the 36x100G-SE line card, is 130 bytes per packet.
 For Jericho2, it will be around 230 or 280 bytes per packet depending on the line card.
-But it's virtually impossible to get 9 ports 100G (assigned to a same NPU) or worse, 12 ports 400G, running sustained line rate traffic directional and simultaneously.
+But it's virtually impossible to get 9 ports 100G (assigned to a same NPU) or worse, 12 ports 400G, running sustained line rate bidirectional traffic simultaneously.
 It's possible to imagine a couple of ports being saturated following a network outage, with a lot of traffic redirected via a specific path.
-But having the 9 ports in such situation reflects in a very poorly designed network, or... a lab situation.
+But having the 9 ports in such situation would reflect a very poorly designed network, or... a lab situation.

 **What about a DDoS attack trying to saturate the Jericho+ NPU?**

-The question would have make sense 5 or 10 years ago, but it's not something that can be expected in current production network with such ASICs.
+The question would have make sense 5 or 10 years ago, but it's not something that can be expected in current production networks based on such ASICs.
-We are talking about 900Gbps and 835MPPS here.
+We are talking about 900Gbps and 835MPPS of forwarding capacity here.
 A DDoS attack larger than 900Gbps have been seen in the past, but the very nature of a DDoS is to be distributed (the first D in DDoS), that means the attack packets will come from everywhere on the internet and it will be virtually impossible to concentrate it on 9 ports of an NPU specifically.
 Attack packets will land naturally on many sites, many routers, many NPUs.
 With the same logic, if we can imagine attacks exceeding 835MPPS (with SYN flood, it has been seen in the past), the coordination of this attack on a specific NPU is extremely complex.
-And attackers with such compute power at their disposal will leverage other tools to attack their targets.
+And attackers with such compute power at their disposal will leverage other tools to attack their targets, in a much efficient way.
+So, a DDoS attack leveraging this "bottleneck" is extremely unlikely (in this world, never say never, but today it should not be a matter of concern).

 **Can we use a snake test for NDR measurement?**